-Goats, chickens and dogs are Harvest's current resident animals.
-The free-range chickens provide eggs for our baking program while the goats and dogs roam the yard for people to interact with.
+Chickens and dogs are Harvest's current resident animals.
+The free-range chickens provide eggs for our baking program while the dogs roam the yard and work centre for people to interact with.

 Participants have the option to engage in a short devotional and prayer time after lunch each day.
 On Friday afternoon, the workcenter takes time to rest, sing worship music, and have a devotional.